 Are you interested in joining one of the 53 million freelancers who want to break free from the daily 9-to-5 grind?
-Make sure that you possess the following qualities that successful freelancers share before making the leap.
+Make sure that you possess the following qualities that a successful freelancer have before making the leap.

 Freelancers will proudly tell you that they love the freedom and flexibility of their work.
 We can work whenever we want, whenever we want, and even accept or reject the projects that we chose.
 With that freedom through, comes great responsibility.

-The most successful freelancers are extremely self-motivated and are able to wake-up in the morning and start getting to work.
+A successful freelancer is extremely self-motivated and are is to wake-up in the morning and start getting to work.
 They focus on long-term goals and consistently work on being self-motivated in their life, and not just work.
 They have the willpower to avoid temptations like going outside on a warm spring day all day and the drive to frequently exercise that willpower.

 Communication helps freelancers save a ton of money and time.
 For example, when you and a client are on the same page, you’ll be able to complete a project on or before the deadline, which means that you’ll be able to send out that invoice earlier.
 Thanks to communication, you and the client avoided any miscommunication so that there weren’t any headaches when working on a task or assignment.